Kitware/Danesfield/tools/README.md

        --msi <msi_image_path>
 ```

-Can optionally pass in OpenStreetMap road data as a shapefile to include roads in the output mask.
-Note that a "shapfile" is comprised of a `.shx`, `.shp`, `.prj`, and `.dbf` file, all of which should share the same basename.
+Can optionally pass in OpenStreetMap road data as a geojson file to include roads in the output mask.

 ```bash
 python segment_by_height.py \